ryantenney/metrics-spring/README.md

 The `metrics-spring` module integrates [Dropwizard Metrics library](http://metrics.dropwizard.io/) with Spring, and provides XML and Java configuration.

-This module does the following things:
+This module does the following:

 * Creates metrics and proxies beans which contain methods annotated with `@Timed`, `@Metered`, `@ExceptionMetered`, and `@Counted`
 * Registers a `Gauge` for beans which have members annotated with `@Gauge` and `@CachedGauge`